 Any director may resign at any time by delivering written notice to the Board of Directors, the Chair, or the Secretary.
 Such resignation shall take effect when such notice is delivered unless the notice specifies a later effective date.

 The term of any Regional Director or Alternate Regional Director shall end automatically at the time they cease to be employed by a member agency.
 In the event a Regional Director leaves the Board, for whatever reason, the Region’s Alternate Regional Director shall immediately replace the region's departed Regional Director and Board member, serving the balance of the unexpired term.

-A vacancy in the Alternate Regional Director position shall be filled within thirty (30) calendar days by a vote of the members from the states in the affected region.
+A vacancy in the Alternate Regional Director position shall be filled within thirty (30) calendar days or as soon as feasible by a vote of the members from the states in the affected region.
 Such vote may be taken by email ballot.

 Section 5 - Quorum of Directors and Voting.

 One-half of the directors entitled to vote, either represented in person or by proxy, shall constitute a quorum at a meeting of directors for the transaction of any business.
 Once a director is present at a meeting, such director is deemed present for quorum purposes for the remainder of the meeting and for adjournment of that meeting.
 In the event the Regional Director cannot attend, the Alternate Director shall become the region’s representative.
 In the event neither the Regional Director nor the Alternate Director can attend, the Regional Director may designate a proxy in writing, which proxy shall be another administrator from that region.
 The written proxy shall be signed by the Regional Director or their duly authorized attorney-in-fact.
 Written proxies must be received by the Secretary no less than two (2) hours prior to the start of the meeting.
 Proxies shall be publicly reviewed prior to the start of the meeting.
 Oral proxies shall not be accepted.
 A proxy shall be valid for the meeting for which it is received.